 If you are on this blog, you want to learn web application architecture.
 You want to know the different layers of web applications.
 But, did you know that you have been using web apps, without even realizing it?
 Google apps like Gmail and Drive are web apps.

 Web applications are apps that can be accessed using a web browser on the internet.
 There has been a constant rise in the development of web apps as they are better than native apps in some aspects.
 According to Forbes, they are easy to develop and update.
 Further, they also have faster download times probably due to the way web application architecture works

-Being a leading web app development company, we have developed 50+ web apps for our clients.
+Being a leading web application development agency, we have developed 50+ web apps for our clients.
 We also face constant inquiries related to web applications and their functioning.
-We decided to write this blog to tell you everything about the web app, its architecture, its types, functions, and answer some frequently asked questions.
+We decided to write this blog to tell you everything about the web app, its architecture, its types, and functions, and answer some frequently asked questions.